EGGS-Artesvisuales/EGGS-Artesvisuales.github.io/ES/diagrama.md

   A2c --> A2c1([Museo a Cielo Abierto])
   A2c --> A2c2([Mapuche Urbano, La Tala de la Memoria])

-  %% Enlaces (existentes)
    click A "mundo-exterior.html" "Ir a Representación del Mundo" click A1 "tangible.html" "Ir a Lo Tangible" click A2 "intangible.html" "Ir a Lo Intangible" click A1a "saturacion.html" "Ir a La Saturación"